 The New England Fellowship:

 Our Climate's New England Fellowship supports young people who are are committed to building an unstoppable, intersectional youth climate movement in the northeast US, especially Massachusetts, Vermont, and Rhode Island.
-During this semester-long intensive, fellows will strategically develop and apply key advocacy skills such as organizing their peers, rallying public support, and engaging directly with elected officials in order to Put A Price On It.
+During this year-long intensive, fellows will develop and apply key advocacy skills such as organizing their peers, rallying public support, and engaging directly with elected officials in order to Put A Price On It.
 Winning these local campaigns will build momentum toward our ultimate goal—a strong, equitable national carbon price.

-New England Fellows will work collaboratively with each other and the New England Field Coordinator to design and execute projects that advance local and statewide #PutAPriceOnIt campaigns.
-Fellows will spend 5-10 hours a week on these projects and the trainings that support them.
+New England Fellows will work collaboratively with each other, the New England Field Coordinator, and other student leaders to design and execute projects that advance local and statewide #PutAPriceOnIt campaigns.
+Fellows will spend 7-10 hours a week on these projects and the trainings that support them.
 Our Climate Fellows' most common tactics include:

 - Lobbying key legislators by phone, letter, and in person;

 - Identifying, aligning with, and supporting coalition members and allies;

 - Writing and publishing media, including letters to the editor, op-eds, and social media;

 - Organizing informational, community-building, or lobbying events (lobby days, house parties, panels/forums, etc.);